SECTION 105626 (10672) HIGH-DENSITY MOBILE STORAGE UNITS

 B. Carriage: The carriage shall be formed of a welded structural steel frame with machined steel wheels mating and/or aligning to corresponding steel rails.
 All bearings shall be permanently lubricated and shielded.

-2. Carriage drive mechanism shall be a direct line shaft thru-wheel drive to provide an efficient, smooth, non-binding, and non-slipping movement.
-Drive system shall be designed to provide a movement of up to 4,000 lbs. of load with only 1 lb. of user effort at the drive control handle.
+2. Carriage drive mechanism shall be a direct drive, line shaft drive, or a synchro drive per manufacturer recommendations to best provide a smooth, non-binding, and non-slipping movement.
+Drive system shall be designed to provide a movement speed of 3 inches (76 mm) per second.

 3. All bearings in drive system shall be permanently lubricated and shielded.